 Rich has international honours as a canoeist and is a keen diver.
 He led Heroes Challenge UK; a UK endurance record that set a British first; an endurance record completed over 10 days.
 He went on to lead the five-week expedition that saw Peter Bowker become the ‘First Amputee’ to cross the Greenland ice cap unsupported!

-Rich has since led an expedition to summit Mount Kilimanjaro and achieved full team summit success and in January 2017 he will lead an unsupported team to climb Mt Vinson, Antarctica’s highest peak.
+Rich has since led an expedition to summit Mount Kilimanjaro and achieved full team summit success and in January 2017 he led an unsupported team to climb Mt Vinson, Antarctica’s highest peak.